-Residential Treatment - treatment in a facility which provides Mental Health Services or Substance Use Disorders Services treatment.
+Residential Treatment - treatment in a facility which provides Mental Health Services or Substance-Related and Addictive Disorders Services treatment.
 The facility meets all of the following requirements:

-- It is established and operated in accordance with applicable state law for Residential Treatment programs. - It provides a program of treatment under the active participation and direction of a Physician and approved by the Mental Health/Substance Use Disorders Administrator. - It has or maintains a written, specific and detailed treatment program requiring full-time residence and full-time participation by the patient.

-- It provides at least the following basic services in a 24-hour per day, structured milieu:

-- Room and board.

-- Evaluation and diagnosis.
+- It is established and operated in accordance with applicable state law for Residential Treatment programs. - It provides a program of treatment under the active participation and direction of a Physician. - It offers organized treatment services that feature a planned and structured regimen of care in a 24-hour setting and provides at least the following basic services; - Room and board. - Evaluation and diagnosis. - Counseling. - Referral and orientation to specialized community resources.

-- Counseling.

-- Referral and orientation to specialized community resources.